cyverse/gocommands/docs/commands/put.md

     gocmd put /local/path/file.txt /myZone/home/myUser/
     ```

+    This command uploads the file `/local/path/file.txt` to `/myZone/home/myUser/`, creating `/myZone/home/myUser/file.txt` in iRODS.

 2. **Upload a directory and its contents:**
     ```sh
     gocmd put /local/dir /myZone/home/myUser/
     ```

+    This command uploads the contents of the directory `/local/dir` to `/myZone/home/myUser/dir` in iRODS.
+The uploaded files and subdirectories will be placed within the `/myZone/home/myUser/dir` folder.

 3. **Upload a data object to a specific iRODS path:**
     ```sh